Lokad/CashDB/ReadMe.md

-# Terab - UTXO storage backend for Bitcoin Cash
+# CashDB - UTXO storage backend for Bitcoin Cash

-Terab delivers a specialized storage dedicated to the UTXO dataset of Bitcoin Cash.
+CashDB delivers a specialized storage dedicated to the UTXO dataset of Bitcoin Cash.
 This component is intended to support livechain apps [<sup>1</sup>](#1) such as Bitcoin ABC or ElectrumX.
-As a end-user of Bitcoin, you are not expected to ever interact directly with Terab.
+As a end-user of Bitcoin, you are not expected to ever interact directly with CashDB.

-Terab follows a classic client-server design.
-The server side of Terab is implemented in C# over .NET Core 2.1.
+CashDB follows a classic client-server design.
+The server side of CashDB is implemented in C# over .NET Core 2.1.
 The client side is implemented in C.
-The API includes a list of methods and structures defined in `terab.h`.
+The API includes a list of methods and structures defined in `cashdb.h`.

 ## Motivation

-The prime focus of Terab is _performance_.
-Terab seeks to max-out both the storage and I/O capabilities of modern hardware, namely SSD and Optane.
+The prime focus of CashDB is _performance_.
+CashDB seeks to max-out both the storage and I/O capabilities of modern hardware, namely SSD and Optane.
-Terab moves away from the historic Bitcoin implementation which relies on a _block-do+block-undo_ pattern.
+CashDB moves away from the historic Bitcoin implementation which relies on a _block-do+block-undo_ pattern.

-With Terab, it remains possible to implement a  _block-do+block-undo_ pattern, but the block-centric approach adopated by Terab provides constant-time chain reorg, which is of interest for production systems.
+With CashDB, it remains possible to implement a  _block-do+block-undo_ pattern, but the block-centric approach adopated by CashDB provides constant-time chain reorg, which is of interest for production systems.

 ## Storage overview